top of page

 handsandfeet-23.jpg

-We increase the capacity of local non-profit organizations by hosting young adults ages 21-29, for 11 months of service.
+We increase the capacity of local non-profit organizations by hosting emerging professionals ages 21-29, for 11 months of service.
 Fellows embark on a journey of growth, immersing themselves in intentional community and personal, professional, and spiritual development.
 Fellows are supported by a network of mentors and receive a stipend and benefits for program participation.

 handsandfeet-38.jpg